ONLINE HELP

 This mechanism is also found in the form window.
 The form window is linked to the presenter class PFormMyExampleFile containing an associated member MMyExampleFile.
 Therefore, the refresh requests performed in MMyExampleFile affect the form window.

-Caution: The UI refresh event must not be executed "just anywhere"..
+Caution: The UI update event must not be executed "anywhere"..

-Note: to request a synchronous UI refresh, simply use ExecuteRefreshUI (or ExecuteRefreshUIParent).
+Note: to make a synchronous UI update request, simply use the WLanguage function ExecuteRefreshUI (or ExecuteRefreshUIParent).

 Minimum version required